elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 ```

 From the looks of the code here, the page is rendering a `"form.html"` file,
-which is shared between our **New Player** page and our **Edit Player** page.
+which is shared between our **New Player** page and **Edit Player** page.
+But
-But we want slightly different behavior for our application.
-We want users to
+we want slightly different behavior for our application.
+We want users to be
-be able to sign up with minimal effort by entering only a `username` and
+able to sign up with minimal effort by entering only a `username` and
 `password`.
 And then once they're signed up, they can enter additional
 information like their `display_name`.